Geralt0714/BigDataProject/DataInfo.md

 |18				|17				|Improvement	|[1]		|
 |19				|18				|TotalCharge	|			|

 [1]Details in [Click Here](http://www.nyc.gov/html/tlc/downloads/pdf/data_dictionary_trip_records_yellow.pdf).
-We are not using these data because they are not related to this project, or they are the same (or void) in all data files.
+We are not using these data because they are not related to this project, or they are the same (or void) in all data files.Improvement Fees are not collected before 2015

 [2]Details in taxi+zone+lookup.csv in root directory.
 Original Source:[Click Here](https://s3.amazonaws.com/nyc-tlc/misc/taxi+_zone_lookup.csv)